Programming Officer (Events)

 - A creative mind with an ability to suggest improvements

 - Skilled - expertise in professional, technical and specialist field

 - Willing - proactive desire to solve problems and engage with others

 - Customer-focused - integrated and communicative, focused on achieving shared goals

 - Delivery-oriented - ensuring both team and individual performance targets and objectives are met

 - Organized - consistent, systematic and methodical work ethic

-- Standard office hours 9am to 6pm, five days per week
+- Standard working hours are eight hours per day, five days per week.

 INTRODUCTION TO JAPAN HOUSE LONDON